 Chapman University Fowler School of Law students maintain several associations that help keep diversity both in ideas and people at the forefront of discussion.

 » Cultural Law Societies

 + - Asian Pacific American Law Students Association

-APALSA also serves a networking function, bridging the gap between the Asian American legal community and law students preparing to enter that community in the future.
+APALSA also serves a networking function, bridging the gap between the Asian-American legal community and law students preparing to enter that community in the future.
 As an academic group, APALSA provides entering students with tips and strategies for facing the challenging situations that students will most definitely encounter in their first year.

-The strides that APALSA has made since its inception will continue to be its earmark in the future as The School of Law continues its path towards supremacy as a legal institution.
+The strides that APALSA has made since its inception will continue to be its earmark in the future as the school of law continues its path towards supremacy as a legal institution.
 The years ahead for APALSA are extremely bright, and as an organization, it can only progress further as its members continue to maintain and excel in and out of the classroom.

-+ -Iranian Law Student Association
++ - Korean American Law Student Association

 + - Minority Law Students Association

 Through the use of consistent social interaction, multi-cultural programming and programming geared largely towards scholarship, career and community assistance, MLSA fosters academic achievement, understanding of and respect for differences, and, ultimately, the development of future minority leadership.